 Make the most of your fifth wall with these striking ideas

 Why should your walls have all the fun?
-With searches for “statement ceilings” up 310 percent (according to Pinterest), it’s clear that people are branching out and using their ceilings as a blank canvas.
+With searches for “statement ceilings” and “ceiling ideas” up 310 percent (according to Pinterest), it’s clear that people are branching out and using their ceilings as a blank canvas.

 Too often overlooked, ceilings are a great “fifth wall” for out-there ideas that might be too bold for the walls.
 A mirrored, dark or brightly painted ceiling can feel less overbearing than if the design was taken across all four walls.
 It’s a clever way to add punch to a room, without overdoing it.
 It can also be a great way of pulling a room together – painting the ceiling in a complementary shade to the wallpaper, say.
 But modern ceilings don’t stop at bold paints and tailored wallpapers.
 The fabulous ceilings below demonstrate how you can make a truly striking statement with out-of-the-box design ideas – from tin tiles to all-over brass, and from glass roofs to all-over geometric plasterwork pattern.
 Whatever your style, aim high.

 A plain white bathroom is given a lift thanks to a ceiling shade that pops.

 Get the look: The metalware is by Kohler.
 The stool was a local find.
 For similar, try Retrouvius.
 Earthborn’s Storybook is a good match for the ceiling shade.

 You really can’t overstate the case for wood ceilings.
 Not only do they have a classic look and feel, but their solid nature makes them durable and ideal for blocking out sound between floors.
 Avoid a cave-like feel by adding jewel-toned fabrics, copper accents and luxe lighting.